Skip to content

 Connection Validation

-When the user enters or changes an API key (or base URL), the app validates the connection after an 800 ms debounce and shows a status indicator: checking, connected, invalid key, quota exhausted, rate limited, or connection failed.
+When the user enters or changes an API key (or base URL), the app validates the connection after an 800 ms debounce and shows a status indicator: checking, connected, invalid key, quota exhausted, rate limited, connection failed, or local network access denied.
 Validation also runs for all services when the settings screen opens.
 Services validate by fetching their model list — Gemini, Anthropic, and OpenAI-compatible services (including LongCat) each call their respective models endpoint.
+Perplexity is an exception: Sonar has no authenticated models list, so validation probes the chat endpoint with an incomplete body to verify the API key, then loads the curated Sonar model list.
 On a successful connection, the available model list is refreshed.

 Model Selection